luvagu/todos-js-snowpack-tailwind/README.md

-# ToDo's JS - Built with Snowpack and Tailwind CSS
+# ToDo's JS - Snowpack / Tailwind CSS / FaunaDB

 Responsive todo app written in HTML, CSS and JavaScript and built with Snowpack and Tailwind CSS.
 Auth and Data with FaunaDB